 Al Shorta have reached the final of the Iraqi FA Cup on 5 occasions, however have lost every one.
 Al Shorta's first defeat was at the hands of Al Quwa Al Jawiya in 1977-78, and in 1995-96 Al Shorta lost the final to Al Zawraa.
 Another defeat to Al Quwa Al Jawiya followed the next season, and two consecutive 1-0 losses to Al Talaba in the 2001-02 and 2002-03 seasons then occured.

-Since the League of the Institutes was changed to the Iraqi Premier League, Al Shorta have won three league titles, coming in the 1979-80, 1997-98 and 2012-13 seasons.
-Furthermore, they were top of the league in the 2002-03 season but the competition was cancelled near the end due to the war in Iraq, preventing Al Shorta from adding another league title to their long list of honours.
+Since the League of the Institutes was changed to the Iraqi Premier League, Al Shorta have won four league titles, coming in the 1979-80, 1997-98, 2012-13 and 2013-14 seasons.
+Furthermore, they were top of the league in the 2002-03 season but the competition was cancelled near the end, preventing Al Shorta from adding another league title to their long list of honours.
 By winning the Iraqi League of 1997-98, Al Shorta qualified for the Al Muthabara Cup (Super Cup).
 Here they would play Iraqi FA Cup champions Al Zawraa, however Al Shorta lost 1-0.
 By winning the 2012-13 Iraqi League, Al Shorta qualified for the 2014 AFC Cup, and they also entered the 2014 AFC Champions League qualifiers, but lost 1-0 to Al Kuwait S.C. in the first qualifying round.

 After the 2002 Umm Al Ma'arak Cup success, Al Shorta competed in the Al-Quds International Championship, and won the tournament by defeating Al Najaf 1-0 in the final from a goal from Ahmed Hussein Adan.
-Al Shorta won yet another competition in 2013, which was called the 'Brotherhood, Love and Peace Cup', by defeating Al Zawraa 1-0 in the final due to Hussein Kareem's goal.
+Al Shorta won yet another competition in 2013, the Baghdad Cup, by defeating Al Zawraa 1-0 in the final due to Hussein Kareem's goal.

 Al Shorta have performed respectively in continental competitions of recent years, including coming in 4th place in the Algomhuria International Cup in 2004.
 They qualified to the AFC Champions League in both 2004 and 2005, but failed to get past the group stage in both tournaments, and they failed to qualify for the 2014 AFC Champions League, losing their only qualifying match 1-0 to Al Kuwait S.C.
+As a result, they participated in the AFC Cup for the first time in their history in 2014 but, disappointingly, they were knocked out in the group stage.
 They also failed to get out of group stages in both the Asian Club Championship in 1999-00 and the Arab Champions League (Prince Faisal bin Fahd Tournament for Arab Clubs) in 2003.
 Al Shorta competed in the 1997-98 Asian Cup Winners' Cup and reached the quarter-finals of the tournament.

 After starting the 2006-07 season brilliantly by being the only team to win all their games in the first group, including two victories over Al Quwa Al Jawiya, Al Shorta were eventually knocked out in the final (elite) stage of the competition.